Yoshiyuki Sadamoto: Career

-Criticism
+Accusations of comfort women denial

-On August 9, 2019, Sadamoto criticized on Twitter a statue featured in the “After ‘Freedom of Expression’?” historical art exhibition at the Aichi Prefecture Museum of Art, Statue of Peace (2011), by Kim Seo-kyung and Kim Eun-sang memorializing comfort women, girls who worked in wartime brothels in World War II for the Japanese military.
+On August 9, 2019, Sadamoto criticized on Twitter a statue featured in the "After 'Freedom of Expression'?" historical art exhibition at the Aichi Prefecture Museum of Art, Statue of Peace (2011), by Kim Seo-kyung and Kim Eun-sang memorializing comfort women, girls who worked in wartime brothels in World War II for the Japanese military.
 The statue was first installed by its creators in front of the Japanese embassy in Seoul as a form of political protest.
 He also criticized a movie in the exhibition that showed a picture of the Emperor of Japan being burned and then stomped underfoot, he referred to it as "indistinguishable from a certain country's style of propaganda".
 Sadamoto said "I wanted it to be an art event with academic contemporary art at its core...Remove the crazy [propaganda]-affirming media and the exhibition could still be redeemed." he follows "I'm not going to completely reject the act of turning propaganda into art, but honestly speaking, it did not speak to me at all on an artistic level."
 His comments have been criticized by some Koreans and English speakers who replied to his tweet with displeasure of his views.

 Later, Sadamoto claimed he merely disliked the statue's design, but liked Korean idols and even had Korean friends.
-According to Gainax co-founder Toshio Okada, Sadamoto's feelings towards Koreans were already a factor of animosity during the production of Nadia, during which he blamed outsourced Korean animators for oscillations of quality during the series' "Island Arc" and would go on angry tirades disparaging their work, leaving the studio on his motorcycle.
-Anno believed this was part of miscommunication in the production process, and Okada attributed it to cultural differences.